 WordPress development tips – DevOps :)

+An area I’m not very experienced in, but here goes… A tip: always (try to) follow WordPress development guidelines.
+For optimized PHP code, check out the PHP Benchmark tests, it’s a real must!
 Also, it’s recommended to try to avoid catching exceptions in PHP.
 Exception handling can cause a performance penalty: Checking the performance of PHP exceptions, Speed performance of Trying and catching Exceptions in PHP.

-When you develop WordPress websites for clients, and you want to host them yourself, you find yourself in a situation where you need to know a lot about systems administration “stuff“.
+When you develop WordPress websites for clients, and you want to host them yourself, you find yourself in a situation where you need to know a lot about systems administration “stuff”.
 Completely different topics than WordPress development.
-Like MySQL configuration, web server configuration, PHP settings, server security, and so on.
+Like MySQL configuration, web server configuration, PHP settings, server security, performance & optimization, and so on.

+As you might have noticed, MySQL optimization is very important for your hosting environment.
 If you have a valuable tip, please do share!
 And don’t forget to share this post with your friends and co-workers, thanks!